-The short answers is: Yes, advertising is worth it!
+The short answer is: Yes, advertising is worth it!
 BUT…

 Some might argue that even if it wasn’t successful financially you still created brand awareness and you can’t really measure that.
 There are times when you do want to create awareness, but the majority of SMBs need the phone to ring, they need cash flow, not brand awareness.

 The goal of advertising is to support sales and contribute positively to the financial results of a business.
-It’s important to hold your advertising accountable (see our call tracking post for measuring leads) and make it pay for itself.
+It’s important to hold your advertising accountable and make it pay for itself.
 You wouldn’t keep an employee around that wasn’t contributing, so don’t keep advertising around that isn’t contributing either.
 So, to answer is advertising worth it, we start the accountability process by building a simple financial model to help us better understand how advertising affects our business.

 The goal of this post is to provide a simple financial model with which you can use to measure the financial success of any ad campaign and decide for yourself if the advertising you’re doing is worth it?
 You can build this model using Excel.

 Although the majority of my work these days is in Internet marketing, the case example I present below is with two direct mail campaigns.
 One is a relatively inexpensive postcard campaign, and the other a more expensive direct mail piece.
 However, you can use this model for any advertising you do to understand whether it’s positively contributing to the financial success of your business, whether that is Internet advertising through Google Adwords, or Yelp advertising, or any advertising where your goal is to drive sales.

 So let’s compare a postcard campaign where each postcard costs $0.35 each, and a more expensive direct mail piece that costs $1 each.
 Here’s the hypothetical total campaign cost: